ametnes/nesis/docs/src/deployment.md

     encounter 401s during embeddings generation, you need to obtain a Huggingface token and populate the `HF_TOKEN` environment variable.

+### Overriding Key Dependencies

+The Nesis helm chart allows you to override the following components;

+1. Postgres database that backs the API component.
+2. Memcached caching service.
+3. Vector database

 ## Ametnes Platform